Heart Beat (TV series)

-Heart Beat is an Indian Tamil-language medical drama series starring Deepa Balu in the leading role, alongside Anumol, Charukesh M, Karthik Kumar, and others in other important roles.
+Heart Beat is an Indian Tamil-language medical drama series starring Deepa Balu in the leading titular role, alongside Anumol, Karthik Kumar, Charukesh M, Ashwathy Agnihothri, Sabareesh and others.

 The series is written by Deepak Sundarrajan and directed by Deepak Sundarrajan, Adbul Kabeez and Chidambaram Manivannan for JioHotstar.
 The series is similar to the popular US drama series, New Amsterdam and Grey's Anatomy.
-It focuses on the personal and professional lives of surgical interns, residents, and attendings at the fictional RK Multispeciality Hospital.
-It premiered on JioHotstar on 8 March 2024 and also dubbed simultaneously in Telugu and Hindi languages.
+It focuses on the personal and professional lives of surgical interns, residents, and attendings at the fictional RK Multispeciality Hospitals.
+It premiered on JioHotstar on 8 March 2024 and also dubbed simultaneously in Telugu, Kannada, Malayalam and Hindi languages.

 The first season of the series premiered on 8 March 2024 and ended on 23 August 2024 with 100 episodes.
 It also aired on Star Vijay from 24 November 2024 on every Sunday.

 The second season of this series has started premiering from 22 May 2025 and ended on 6 November 2025.

-The third season of this series is planned to get released by 2026.
+The third season of this series premiered on 30 July 2026.